For we know that since Christ was raised from the dead, he cannot die again; death no longer has mastery over him.

 But the key point I wanted to make was that the only solution to this problem was to call upon someone who could deal with the root issue.
 I don’t have the knowledge or the ability to deal with plumbing issues.
 Who you call makes all the difference.
 There was no question but that I needed to call someone who had what I lack.

 Asking for help requires humility and vulnerability.
 It is a declaration that I am not up to the task, I am limited, I am weak.
 Many of us have a hard time with it.
 You can probably think of a problem in your life is staring you in the face like my desk, or the mold on my ceiling.
 You know it needs dealing with, but you either pretend it will go away, or you roll up your sleeves and decide to fix it yourself, in your own strength.
-Either way, that is no chance that you will ever let someone know that you don’t have it covered.
+Either way, there is no chance that you will ever let someone know that you don’t have it covered.

 But sin is a much bigger issue than a messy desk or a plumbing leak.
 Whether you take the “desk” approach of ignoring sin, or think in all your DIY glory that you can fix it yourself, the problem will only get worse until you call upon the name of Jesus and trust in his atoning death on the cross to save you from that which you cannot save yourself.

 How did I know that my friend was able to fix my leak?
 Well, I didn’t really (until he did).
-But I know him, that he is a man of character and integrity, and I know he has been a Master Plumber for decades, and I’ve had some experiences with him fixing minor plumbing issues for me, so I chose to trust in him, the he could do what he said he could do.
+But I know him, that he is a man of character and integrity, and I know he has been a Master Plumber for decades, and I’ve had some experiences with him fixing minor plumbing issues for me, so I chose to trust in him, that he could do what he said he could do.
 And frankly, I was desperate.
 I had no one else to call.
 I took a chance and he didn’t let me down.
 The next time I have a plumbing problem (there’s always a next time), I will have more experiences to draw upon, and I will have even greater confidence in him.

 How do you know that Jesus is actually able to deal with your sin problem?
 Well, you won’t (until he does).
 But his resurrection from the dead is proof that when he cried out “paid in full” on the cross that it really was.
 So ultimately, you will have to trust him, that he can do what he says he can do.
 And frankly, you are desperate.
 There is no one else to call.
 What I do know is from my experience, Jesus has proven faithful in dealing with every problem I’ve taken to him.
 So the next time I need to deal with sin (there’s always a next time), I have greater confidence in him.